 - Application Deadline: March 23, 2018

-- Course Level: Scholarships are available for pursuing master’s research programmes.
+- Course Level: The studentships are available for pursuing master’s research programmes.

 - Eligible Countries: Home/EU and overseas students are eligible to apply.

-- Entrance Requirements: The scholarships are open to prospective students undertaking full-time or part-time distance learning Masters Research programmes, worldwide.
+- Entrance Requirements: The bursaries are open to prospective students undertaking full-time or part-time distance learning Masters Research programmes, worldwide.

 - English Language Requirements: If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.